 And I went through the statistics earlier this week.

-Uh real and including nearly a hundred cops already killed by gunfire this year.
+But these are real lives, real families, real, and including nearly 100 cops already killed by gunfire this year.

-And yeah, cops are scared and they are being defunded, and they don't have the ability to do their job with the security and the safety of knowing that that they're gonna get backed up if they follow procedures, even.
+And yeah, cops are scared and they are being defunded and they don't have the ability to do their job with the security and the safety of knowing that they're going to get backed up if they follow procedures even.

-If they do everything right, they're still gonna get in trouble.
+If they do everything right, they're still going to get in trouble.

 That's how they feel.